Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Notes and discussion points

 * It feels like there should be more icons or images -- it feels like it’s a lot of just text.
-I have added FontAwesome, so we have a lot of icons that can be easily used -- you can see a few of them in the nav tabs.
+I have added a custom icon font, so we have a lot of icons that can be easily used -- you can see a few of them in the nav tabs.
 But custom images would probably be good/better.

 ## TODO

+* Fancy font in new UI is contributing 400KB to build.
+Consider not using all variants or not using at all.
 * Automation: Switch to VS2013.
 * Update user guide on website.
 * Nicer looking, most usable connect button/state?